ABOUT SEAWOLF KAYAK

 Builder & Instructor

 After a brief ill-guided postgrad foray into the world of tech start-ups, she got back to her roots, got her hands dirty, and started building kayaks.
 Not long after that, she was teaching workshops.
-As is the case with most things you love, sharing the beauty of woodworking and incredible utility of traditional technology through Seawolf’s workshops is the best part of her job.
+As is the case with things you love, sharing the beauty of woodworking and incredible utility of traditional technology through Seawolf’s skin-on-frame workshops is the best part of her job.